The only way I know how to keep my cats in my yard that works, is to provide a physical barrier.

 How To Keep My Cats In My Yard

-Buy, DIY or get someone else to build a purpose built cat enclosure commonly called a Catio.
+CATIO – Buy, DIY or get someone else to build a purpose built cat enclosure commonly called a Catio

-Purchase a cat enclosure that is ready made and just needs to be installed or adapted to fit at your house.
+CAT ENCLOSURE – PERMANENT OR TEMPORARY A ready made cat enclosure, installed or adapted to fit at your house.

 Cat Proof Fencing

 There are various ways to modify existing fences to turn your fence into a cat fence.
 You will need to factor in the cost of the modifications combined with the amount of fencing you have.
 Obviously a smaller yard will be easier to manage.

-If your yard is large, fencing part of the yard may work.
+If your yard is large, fencing part of it may work.
 This may or may not be practical for your situation.
 All yards are different.
 I am offering suggestions that will work for some but not for others.

 1. Oscillot Cat Containment System

 The Oscillot Containment System can be used on any fence that is a minimum of 6 ft high.
 The system uses spinning paddles installed on the top of the fence.
 The cat is not able to gain traction because when a paw hits a paddle, the paddle spins.